Deletion-contraction triangles for Hausel-Proudfoot varieties: Recollections on cohomology and filtrations

 \subsection{Filtrations}

 If $V$ is a vector space with an increasing filtration $F$, we write the steps of the filtration as

 We recall

 \begin{definition} Let $V, W$ be filtered vector spaces.
-A map $g: V \to W$ is said to be: \begin{itemize} \item compatible with the filtrations if $g(F_k V) \subset F_k W$ \item strictly compatible with the filtrations if $F_k W \cap g(V) = g(F_k V)$ \end{itemize} We will also synonymously say the map (strictly) preserves or (strictly) respects the filtration. \end{definition}
+A map $g: V \to W$ is said to be: \begin{enumerate} \item compatible with the filtrations if $g(F_k V) \subset F_k W$ \item strictly compatible with the filtrations if $F_k W \cap g(V) = g(F_k V)$ \end{enumerate} We will also synonymously say the map (strictly) preserves or (strictly) respects the filtration. \end{definition}

 The significance of the strictness condition is:

 \begin{lemma} Let $... \to V_{-1} \xrightarrow{a} V_0 \xrightarrow{b} V_1 \to ...$ be a long exact sequence of filtered vector spaces, whose maps strictly preserve the filtrations.
 Then the sequence defined by the associated graded spaces $... \to \gr_k V_{-1} \xrightarrow{\gr(a)} \gr_k V_0 \xrightarrow{\gr(b)} \gr_k V_1 \to ...$ is also exact. \end{lemma} \begin{proof} We first show check that the kernel of $\gr(b)$ contains the image of $\gr(a)$.
 Given $u \in F_i V$, write $\gr_i(u)$ for the associated element of $\gr_i V$.
 Consider $w \in F_k V_{-1}$.
 By exactness of the original sequence, $b(a(w))=0$.
 It follows that $\gr(b)(\gr(a)(\gr_k(w)))=0$.